-People often ask me what are the most common mistakes renovators make and how can they learn to avoid them?
+People often ask us what are the most common mistakes renovators make and how can they learn to avoid them?
 Let’s face it, no one wants to unnecessarily waste their time and money or be left with a layout that never quite works.
-So, here are the 10 most common mistakes renovators make and my top tips for success in your renovation.
+So we’ve invited Rapid Renovation Expert Naomi Findlay on to share the 10 most common mistakes renovators make and her top tips for success in your renovation.

 1. Adopting a one-size-fits-all strategy

 The number one trap for would-be renovators is using the same strategy on every single project.
 There are templates, tools and processes, but what you do in one house you can’t automatically take across and cookie-cut on to another because when you do that you’ll miss value.
 For each property you renovate, sit down and work out your strategy and the main considerations for that property — you’ll end up with better results every time!